-FairFX Group completed the acquisitions of two businesses during the year; Q-Money and CardOneBanking.
+FairFX Group completed the acquisitions of two businesses during the year; Q-Money and CardOne Banking.
 Q-Money, acquired in January, was the first step towards adding a digital banking capability to the Group and brought with it an existing e-money licence, as well as significant expertise in payments and banking.
-The Group then completed the acquisition of CardOneBanking in August, which transformed the digital-banking services the Group could offer.
+The Group then completed the acquisition of CardOne Banking in August, which transformed the digital-banking services the Group could offer.
 Accordingly, the Group's 2017 results reflect both the performance of the core FairFX business lines, which performed strongly, plus the additional activity of Banking.

 Group turnover rose 40.5% to in excess of £1.1 billion (2016: £0.8 billion), generating an adjusted EBITDA of £1.0 million (2016: loss £1.5 million).
 Within the total turnover, like-for-like (excluding acquired business activity post acquisition) turnover from core foreign exchange services was £936.6 million, up 17.3% (2016: £798.3 million).
-Banking turnover, generated from the CardOneBanking acquisition, contributed £184.9 million representing trading for the period since the acquisition completed in August 2017.
+Banking turnover, generated from the CardOne Banking acquisition, contributed £184.9 million representing trading for the period since the acquisition completed in August 2017.

-Within the non-banking turnover of £936.6 million, growth was evenly spread across our products with Prepaid Currency Cards and Travel Cash up 14.5% to £402.9 million (2016: £351.8 million) and International Payments, comprising Dealing and FairPay, up 19.5% to £533.7 million (2016: £446.5 million).
+Within the non-banking turnover of £936.6 million, growth was evenly spread across our products with Prepaid Currency Cards and Travel Cash up 14.5% to £402.9 million (2016: £351.8 million) and International Payments, comprising Dealing and FairPay, up 19.5% to £533.7 million (2016: £446.5 million)

 Within Prepaid Currency Cards and Travel Cash, the Corporate Expenses Platform, which enables businesses to better control their expenses and procurement, continued its strong year-on-year growth trend, up 60.6% on the previous year to £130.3 million.
 On the Retail consumer side, the prepaid card showed modest growth, rising 2.2% to £224.9 million whilst Travel Cash fell by 5.8% to £47.7 million.
 The performance on cards within Retail is encouraging when measured against the high level of competition in this space and we will be launching additional features in 2018 which should further boost growth.
+The performance in Travel Cash was partly due to reducing the amount we were prepared to pay to acquire a customer to fit within our policy, implemented in 2017, to cap cost per acquisition (CPA) for all of our products at less than or equal to the year 1 value of a customer.
+The acquisition of City Forex, in early 2018, will ensure that we can look at improving our margins in the cash space to drive growth.